Institution: East Stroudsburg University

 e.
 Recommendations for facility improvements,

 f.
-Recommendations for women’s track and field program improvements,
+Recommendations for men’s and women’s cross country programs improvements,

 g.
 Update on the status of recruiting student-athletes for the following season, and

 h.
-Future goals for the women’s track and field coaches and the women’s track and field program.
+Future goals for the men’s and women’s cross country coaches and the men’s and women’s cross country programs.

-Salary: Salary is commensurate with experience, plus excellent benefits.
+Salary: Commensurate with experience, plus excellent benefits.
 Final selection will be based upon a successful interview and background check.
 All candidates must furnish proof of eligibility to work in the U.S. at the time of employment.

-Successful experience in coaching women’s track and field preferred.
+·Successful experience in coaching men’s and women’s rack and field is preferred.

 *Preferred qualifications may be used to further reduce the pool of applicants to those who are most highly qualified.